 Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments K.C.C.
 21A.24.200 - Establishes building setbacks from critical area buffers.
 SECTION 56.
 Ordinance 10870, Section 467, as amended, and K.C.C.
-21A.24.200 are hereby amended to read as follows: Unless otherwise provided, ((an-applicant-shall set-buildings and other)) structures shall be set back a minimum distance of fifteen feet from the edges of all critical area buffers, or from the edges of all critical area suffers, or from the edges of all critical area suffers are required) where buffers are not required. ((When the)) If site disturbance is within a critical area area or an associated buffer, the ((building)) critical area setback ((line)) shall be measured from the ((building)) critical area setback area: A. Landscaping; B. Uncovered decks less than eighteen inches above grade; C. Building overhangs if the overhangs do not extend more than eighteen inches into the setback area; D. Impervious ground surfaces, such as driveways and patios((-but-the)); however, improvements are required to meet any special drainage provisions specified in public rules adopted for ((the various)) critical areas and the King County Surface Water Design Manual; E. Utility service connections as long as the excavation for installation avoids impacts to the critical area or associated buffer; and F. Minor eneroachments if adequate protection of the buffer will be maintained.
+21A.24.200 are hereby amended to read as follows: Unless otherwise provided, ((an applicant shall set buildings and other)) structures shall be set back a minimum distance of fifteen feet from the edges of all critical area puffers are required. ((When the)) If site disturbance is within a critical area of an associated buffer, the ((building)) critical area setback ((line)) shall be measured from the ((building)) critical area setback area; A. Landscaping; B. Uncovered decks less than eighteen inches above grade: C. Building overhangs if the overhangs do not extend more than eighteen inches into the setback area; D. Impervious ground surfaces, such as driveways and patios((-burthe)); however, improvements are required to meet any special drainage provisions specified in public rules adopted for ((the various)) critical areas and the King County Surface Water Design Manual: E. Utility service connections as long as the excavation for installation avoids impacts to the eritical area or associated buffer; and F. Minor encroachments if adequate protection of the buffer will be maintained.
 (1) Changes the term "building setback" to "critical area setback."
 (2) Specifies that uncovered decks within critical area setback may only be less than 18 inches above grade.
 (1) Updating the term to "critical area setback" reduces the risk of confusion with the setbacks required by zoning standards in K.C.C.
 Chapter 21A.12, to which different standards apply.
 (2) Uncovered deck standard proposed to be revised for consistency with zoning requirements regarding encroachment into setbacks, and to allow for additional area to build and maintain "uncovered decks less than eighteen inches."
-Low decks function more like a patio (already allowed by subsection D. of this section) but high decks typically require a construction/maintenance perimeter like a Critical area setbacks are required in addition to buffers.
+Low decks function more like a patio (already allowed by subsection D. of this section) but high decks typically require a construction/ maintenance perimeter like a house would.
+Critical area setbacks are required in addition to buffers.
 This serves as an area where some site improvements can occur as well as an area for maintenance of structures without a property owner having to enter a buffer to complete the work.
 How the County chooses to apply a critical area setback, its width (currently 15 feet), and what is permitted in the setback is a policy choice.
-CHANNEL MIGRATION ZONES house would.
-K.C.C.
+CHANNEL MIGRATION ZONES K.C.C.
 21A.06.181E Channel migration hazard area, moderate.
 Channel migration hazard area, moderate: a portion of the channel migration zone, as shown on King County's Channel Migration Zone maps, that lies between the severe channel migration hazard area and the outer boundaries of the channel migration zone.
 (Ord.
 15051 § 17, 2004).
 K.C.C.
 21A.06.181G Channel migration hazard area, severe.
-Channel migration hazard area, severe: a portion of the channel migration zone, as shown on King County's Channel Migration Zone maps, in which there is a higher level of channel migration hazard due to a high likelihood of continued, progressive bank erosion, rapid shifting of channel location or other imminent channel changes.
-(Ord.
-17485 § 14, 2012: Ord.
-15051 § 18, 2004).
-Not included in proposed ordinance Not included in proposed ordinance Section Notes: This section is not part of the proposed ordinance - it is included in this matrix for reference.
+Channel migration hazard area, severe: a portion of the channel migration zone, as shown on King County's Channel Migration Zone maps, in which there is a higher level of channel migration hazard due to a high likelihood of continued, progressive bank erosion, rapid shifting of channel location or other imminent Not included in proposed ordinance Not included in proposed ordinance Section Notes: This section is not part of the proposed ordinance - it is included in this matrix for reference.
 Channel migration zones can either be classified as "moderate" or "severe".